HybridScale/Workshop-on-practical-usage-of-HPC-systems/content/HPC-intro/HPC-def.md

 Many research and engineering problems today are beyond the capabilities of personal computers and even workstations.
 The US National Science Foundation (NSF) has recognized this and defined the '*Grand Challenges*', the fundamental problems of science and engineering that require high performance computers to solve:
   - Advanced New Materials
   - Prediction of Climate Change
-  - Quantum Chromodynamics and Condensed Matter Theory
   - Semiconductor Design and Manufacturing
-  - Assembling the Tree of Life
   - Drug Design and Development
   - Energy through Fusion
   - Water Sustainability